 To operate in Kazakhstan, air carriers are required to hold a valid air operator certificate, attesting to their operational and technical competence to conduct airline services for certain types of aircraft.
-The Aviation Law, Rules of Certification and Issuance of Air Operator's Certificate of Civil Aircraft, approved by the Order of the acting Minister of Investments and Development of the Republic of Kazakhstan No. 1061 (dated 10 November 2015) and Certification Requirements for Civil Aircraft Operators, approved by the Order of the acting Minister of Investment and Development of the Republic of Kazakhstan No. 153 (dated 24 February 2015), provide the minimum compliance requirements applicable to Kazakhstan air carriers and conditions for obtaining the air operator certificate (See "Limitation on Share Ownership by Non-Kazakhstani Nationals").
+The Aviation Law, Rules of Certification and Issuance of Air Operator's Certificate of Civil Aircraft, approved by the Order of the acting Minister of Investments and Development of the Republic of Kazakhstan No. 1061 (dated 10 November 2015) and Certification Requirements for Civil Aircraft Operators, approved by the Order of the acting Minister of Investment and Development of the Republic of Kazakhstan No. 153 (dated 24 February 2015), provide the minimum compliance requirements applicable to Kazakhstan air carriers and conditions for obtaining the air operator certificate.
 The Company obtained an AOC on 20 March 2023, which expires on 20 March 2025.